McCain’s 106-year-old mom to attend his Washington services

 WASHINGTON (AP) — John McCain’s rebellious streak didn’t come out of nowhere.
 His mother, Roberta, had a habit of speeding behind the wheel and racking up tickets.
 When told during a trip to Europe that she was too old to rent a car, she went out and bought a Peugeot.
 Her son once answered the telephone to hear his mother say she was on a cross-country driving trip — by herself, in her 90s.

-Now 106, the wife and mother of Navy admirals lived a life of full of travel and adventure, punctuated by her sass and determination.
+Now 106, the wife of a Navy admiral and mother of a Navy captain lived a life full of travel and adventure, punctuated by her sass and determination.

 She once said her son liked to hold her up as an example of “what he hopes his lifespan will be.”

-Note: This story has been corrected to show that Mrs. McCain was the wife of a Navy admiral and mother of a Navy captain, not an admiral.